-Meaning of Love Stones
+About Love Stones

-Ah, love.
+—Ah, love.
 Such an ephemeral thing.
 Intangible, yet profoundly felt.
 There are oodles of symbols for love.
 From the animal world to the plant world – humans have assigned the properties of passion and love all over the place in Nature.
 No stone goes unturned in the realm of affection either.

 This page is written with the goal to attract all the positive qualities of love into our life experience.
 Now, there are tons of ways to do this…with or without love stones. -Like having an attitude of gratitude.
 This is a sure-fire way to attract love in our lives.
 In fact, being grateful is one of the most elegant expressions of love.
 Honing our attention upon things that represent love is another great way to attract more of it.
 The idea here is universal law: What we focus upon, is inevitably magnetized and increased in our reality.